tc80/compression-benchmarker/README.md

 More examples can be found in this repo's [input.txt](index.txt).

 ## Env
 The application relies on an environment variable `CDNJS_PATH`.
-This variable must contain the path to the local [GitHub cdnjs repo](https://github.com/cdnjs/cdnjs) after cloning.
+This variable must contain the path to the local [cdnjs GitHub repo](https://github.com/cdnjs/cdnjs) after cloning.

 For example:
 `export CDNJS_PATH="/tmp/cdnjs/cdnjs"`